marklogic-community/grove-react-template/docs/GUIDE.markdown

-# Advanced Guide to the Muir React-Redux-Node Template
+# Advanced Guide to the Grove React-Redux-Node Template

-This Muir Project Template specifies a Project consisting of two Muir Applications:
+This Grove Project Template specifies a Project consisting of two Grove Applications:

 - a UI Application using [React](https://reactjs.org/) and [Redux](https://redux.js.org/), mounted in the `ui` directory, and
 - a middle-tier Application using [the Node Express library](https://expressjs.com/), mounted in the `middle-tier` directory

 In addition, it provides an ml-gradle installation in the `marklogic` directory.
 The default ml-gradle configuration matches the other defaults in this Template, but any changes to the application template at the moment have to also be changed manually in the ml-gradle configuration.
 We will likely improve this story soon.

 The UI and middle-tier Applications are yours to extend using the tools of their respective ecosystems.
-In the future, you may be able to install Muir Plugins or even swap in Vue MUIR UI, or a Java MUIR middle-tier, so long as they meet the API contracts defined by Muir.
+In the future, you may be able to install Grove Plugins or even swap in Vue Grove UI, or a Java Grove middle-tier, so long as they meet the API contracts defined by Grove.

 ## Installing the template

-The recommended way to install this template is using [the muir-cli](https://project.marklogic.com/repo/users/pmcelwee/repos/muir-cli/browse) as [described in the README](README.markdown).
+The recommended way to install this template is using [the grove-cli](https://project.marklogic.com/repo/users/pmcelwee/repos/grove-cli/browse) as [described in the README](README.markdown).

 Note that while, at the moment, you can `git clone --recursive` this repository and get a working application, that is an implementation detail and is likely to change.
-The muir-cli is the one supported way to turn this Template into a Project.
+The grove-cli is the one supported way to turn this Template into a Project.

 ## A Modular Template

 It is worth noting that this Template is designed to be highly modular.
-You can adopt various parts without the others - and, indeed, without using Muir itself.
+You can adopt various parts without the others - and, indeed, without using Grove itself.

 These include: